Tradewest: Dissolution and aftermath

 Tradewest was acquired in April 1994 by WMS Industries, who owned Midway Games.
 Tradewest was reorganized as Williams Entertainment, Inc. with Rowe and the two Cooks as its heads, thus signaling the end of Tradewest.
-Operating as a sister division to Midway, Williams Entertainment was used to enter to the home video game console market, allowing WMS to publish home games directly without having to rely on other publishers, such as Acclaim Entertainment, which had held a right-of-first-refusal license to Midway games.
+Operating as a sister division to Midway, Williams Entertainment was used to enter the home video game console market, allowing WMS to publish home games directly without having to rely on other publishers, such as Acclaim Entertainment, which had held a right-of-first-refusal license to Midway games.

-In 1996, Williams Entertainment was placed directly under the control of Midway, who renamed the division Midway Home Entertainment, Inc..
-Both the Corsicana, Texas, facility and a new R&D facility in San Diego (replacing the El Cajon location) remained open within Midway, who continued to employ Byron Cook (who became president of Midway Home Entertainment) and John Rowe (who became vice-chairman and Director of Product Development).
+In 1996, Williams Entertainment was placed directly under the control of Midway, who renamed the division Midway Home Entertainment, Inc. Both the Corsicana, Texas, facility and a new R&D facility in San Diego (replacing the El Cajon location) remained open within Midway, who continued to employ Byron Cook (who became president of Midway Home Entertainment) and John Rowe (who became vice-chairman and Director of Product Development).
 The division developed and published games during the fifth and sixth console generation.

 Byron Cook resigned from Midway in 2001.
 The following year, Midway's head office in Chicago shut down the Corsicana location.
 John Rowe became the president and CEO of High Moon Studios (formerly Sammy Studios).

+On October 19, 2024, The City of Corsicana opened the Campbell Arts Plaza in Downtown Corsicana.
+Among its murals was an homage to the Tradewest company, depicting a photo of Billy Lee from Double Dragon and Zitz from Battletoads coming out of arcade machines.